platron-pt/platron-pt.github.io/en/index.md

 ## Supported platforms

-Linux and Windows are officially supported, ~~for MacOS users, you can build it by yourself.~~
+Linux and Windows are officially supported, ~~for macOS users, you can build it by yourself.~~

 ## Install & Update

 ### Install

-Download release files from [Releases](https://github.com/ryantsui1109/Easy_ADB_fastboot/releases) page, or from our [Website](https://ryantsui1109.github.io/eaf_web/en)
+Download release files from [Releases](https://github.com/platron-pt/platron/releases) page, or from our [Website](https://platron-pt.github.io/)

 #### Windows